johnarioD/Lab-2/README.md

 The other two benchmarks do not scale well; it has to do with the fact that these benchmarks have a high L2 cache miss rate and thus even though the CPU has a higher clock , it has to wait for the needed memory chunks to arrive from the L2.

 ## Answer 2:
 For the next step of the exercize we were requested to make an attempt at finding optimal architecture for each benchmark by minimizing the CPI and chache misses.
 Of course, running haphazard experiments for random values for each and every one of our given variables would take too much time even with the limits we were given.
 The algorithm we came up to reduce time was the following: We would first check each variable individually to see how large of an effect it has on our execution.
 Afterwards we ordered each vaible for each program by order of importance and run experiments optimizing one variable each time.
 That should have been sufficient for us to find the optimum had our variables been completely independent.
 We are aware however that such a thing is untrue, we consider groups our variables to be lightly dependent, to be more specific each cache should be dependent on the corresponding associativity, also, caches of the same level should also be dependent on eachother's size and cache line size should be correlated with all other variables.
-Keeping that in mind we executed a few extra experiments to see if that light dependence was enough to through our results off at any point and made any needed corrections.
+Keeping that in mind we executed a few extra experiments to see if that light dependence was enough to through our results off at any point and made any needed corrections. _(Note: If two or more experiments showed the same results for different values of our variables we always kept the lowest variable values to ensure that the cost is also kept to a minimum for the next question)_

 ![](Graphs/Bzip_CPI.png)
 ![](Graphs/Bzip_Data_miss.png)